No matter what I say in the rest of this review, the fact will always remain: the Fun Factory Stronics make me come like a motherfucker.

 The Stronic Eins shook the world wide open last year with its revolutionary (and you know me, I don’t throw that word around) back-and-forth “pulsating” technology.
 At $190 a pop, I was dubious, but the Shake Weight-like movement jostled my G-spot perfectly and I fell in love.
 I was primed and ready to welcome the newest Stronic shapes, the Zwei and Drei, into my vagina.

-But even after thousands of orgasms, I still like the original Eins more than the sequels.
+But even after thousands of orgasms, I still like the original Eins more than these sequels.
 It’s the simplest — before all the unnecessary plot twists.
+[Edit: now there’s the Stronic Surf, which features a more subdued texture, and I really like that one too.]

 The Zwei, or Butt Stronic, is primarily designed for anal use (advanced, it’s 1.85″ in diameter at its widest), but my world is all vagina all the time, so that is how I use it.
 And damn, its girthy, curved head is amazing thumping against my G-spot… until I try to conquer that middle hump.